The Autism Symptom Elimination Study

 What takes place:

 Our experimental process does not involve any drugs, physical substances or any other kind of physical intervention - instead, we use state-of-the-art psychological healing techniques EFT (Emotional Freedom Technique), TAT (Tapas Acupressure Technique), and WHH (Whole-Hearted Healing).
-Our basic process involves touching or taping meridian points while repeating phrases to the sound of music, applied to the parent and/or autistic client.
+Our basic process involves touching or tapping meridian points while repeating phrases to the sound of music, applied to the parent and/or autistic client.
 A typical session takes a few hours, and there is typically 3 sessions.
 Results are fairly immediate.

 Consent and Liability Agreement: